-- The couple are believed infertile if conception does not occur after 1 year of unprotected sex, after 6 months in women over age 35, or if there are known problems causing infertility.
+- The couple are believed infertile if conception does not happen after 1 year of unprotected sex, after 6 months in women over age 35, or if there are known problems causing infertility.

 - Many causes of infertility are best treated by a board-certified reproductive endocrinologist.

-- Depending on the cause of infertility, there are many treatment options to for an infertile couple.
+- Depending on the cause of infertility, there are many treatment choices for an infertile couple.

-- Drug treatment or surgical repair cure most cases of infertility.
+- Treatment with medicine or surgical repair cure most cases of infertility.

 - Before your visit, write down questions you want answered.